Migration from v5 to v6

 });Missing other clause results in a build error

-If a translation defines rules for pluralization, then it must have the other clause.
+If a translation message has an argument of the plural type, then it must have the other clause.
 Otherwise, you will see the build error,

 Build Error (TranslationReducer)

 An error occurred (MISSING_OTHER_CLAUSE) when extracting ICU arguments for ...The fix is manual.
-Find translations with the keyword plural, then define the other clause.
+Find translations with the keyword plural, then define other.

 - message: You have {itemCount, plural, =0 {no items} one {# item}}.

-In version 5.5.0, the intl service class had been re-exported in the "root" file (the index file).
-However, the re-exported class' name, Service, collides with the name of the Service class from @ember/service.
+In v5.5.0, the intl service class had been re-exported in the "barrel" file (the index file).
+However, the name of the re-exported class, Service, happened to collide with the name of the Service class from @ember/service.

-To prevent developers from using the wrong Service class and help auto-completes suggest the correct import path, the re-exported class is now named IntlService.
+To prevent people from using the wrong Service class and help IDE suggestions pick the correct import path, the re-exported class is now named IntlService.

 + import Service from '@ember/service';